From the Basics to the Advanced: How to Master Messenger Marketing for your Ecommerce Brand

 Similarly to emails, Messenger marketing has 2 parts: the automations (like email flows) and the campaigns.

-At Budai Media, we have worked with Recart and Manychat which have brought excellent results for our clients, and the great thing is that these solutions are constantly improving and evolving, rolling out new features to test and implement.
+First you need to use a software solution, such as Recart, for example, which have brought excellent results for our clients.
+And the great thing is that this solution is constantly improving and evolving, rolling out new features to test and implement.

 Types of messages